A broad network/platform designed to prevent violent conflict before, during and after the U.S. 2020 elections.

 As a volunteer with the TRUST Network, I agree:

-- NOT to attempt to intervene personally or physically in violent situations
+- NOT to attempt to intervene personally or physically in an escalating or violent situation without

 If you cannot agree to any part of this code, know that there are many ways you can improve the world and we are grateful for your part in doing so, but this particular project is not for you.